tilak1988/sky_test/README.md

 # sky_test

-This repository is created for demo with sky
+This repository is created for test with sky

 **Pre-Requsites**
 ```